knative/docs/docs/eventing/samples/kafka/channel/README.md

 **NOTE:** Kafka channels require these files to be in `.pem` format.
 If your files are in a different format, you must convert them to `.pem`.

-1. Create the certificate files as secrets in the namespace of your choice, like:
+1. Create the certificate files as secrets in your chosen namespace:
 ```
 $ kubectl create secret --namespace <namespace> generic <kafka-auth-secret> \
   --from-file=ca.crt=caroot.pem \